- See a full list of publications

 - Explore connections, collaborators, related work and more

+Matthew Festenstein has researched and published widely in political theory and the history of political thought.
+His work has particularly focused on the character and significance of pragmatism for political theory and the politics of cultural diversity.
+Beyond this he has published on issues in free speech, trust, expertise, and political epistemology.
 His books include Pragmatism and Political Theory (Polity Press and Chicago University Press), Negotiating Diversity: Culture, Deliberation, Trust (Polity Press, 2005), and, as co-editor, Richard Rorty: Critical Dialogues (Polity Press, 2001), Political Ideologies (Oxford University Press, 2005), and Radicalism in English Political Thought, 1550-1850: Tradition or Fabrication?
 (Cambridge University Press, 2007).
-His research has been supported by grants from the Arts and Humanities Research Council and the British Academy.
+He has been the PI on grants from the Arts and Humanities Research Council and British Academy.

-Matthew has been an editor of Political Studies, the flagship journal of the Political Studies Association of the UK, and of Political Studies Review.
-He has also been an external examiner for doctoral degrees in the Politics and Philosophy departments of the universities of Cambridge, Exeter, Hull, London School of Economics, Melbourne, Oxford, and Newcastle, and for undergraduate programmes at Southampton and London.
+Matthew Festenstein has been an editor of Political Studies and of Political Studies Review, and a member of the Political Studies Association Executive Committee.
+He has also been an external examiner for doctoral degrees in the Politics and Philosophy departments of the universities of Cambridge, Exeter, Hull, LSE, Melbourne, Oxford, Sheffield, Newcastle, KwaZulu Natal, ANU, and Royal Holloway, and for undergraduate programmes at Southampton, London, and Cambridge.
+Matthew is a member of the International Advisory Committee of the Charles S. Peirce Society and on the editorial board of Global Discourse.